h-vn/draft-ietf-radext-tls-psk/draft-ietf-radext-tls-psk.md

 The suggested validation rules for identities used outside of resumption are as follows:

+* Identities MUST be checked to see if they have been provisioned as a resumption PSK.
+If so, then the session can be resumed, subject to any policies around resumption.

 * Identities longer than a fixed maximum SHOULD be rejected.
 The limit is implementation dependent, but SHOULD NOT be less than 128, and SHOULD NOT be more than 1024.
 There is no purpose to allowing extremely long identities, and allowing them does little more than complicate implementations.

-* Identities SHOULD be in UTF-8 format.
-Identities with embedded control characters, NUL octets, etc. SHOULD NOT be used.
-This guidance is intended to both allow administrators to recognize UTF-8 identities, and to allow implementations to more clearly distinguish TLS-PSK identities from TLS 1.3 resumption identities.
-Allowing the two identifier spaces to overlap creates needless complexity and confusion.
+* Identities configured by administrators SHOULD be in UTF-8 format, and SHOULD be in the {{?RFC7542}} NAI format.
+While {{RFC8446, Section 4.2.11}} defines the PSK Identity as "opaque identity<1..2^16-1>", it is useful for administrators to manage humanly-readable identities in a recognizable format.
+<br /><br />

-* Where the NAI format is expected, identities which are not in NAI format SHOULD be rejected, unless they are TLS 1.3 session identifies.
-This rule allows implementations to more easily filter out unexpected or bad identities, and to close inappropriate TLS connections.
+This suggestion makes it easier to distinguish TLS-PSK Identities from TLS 1.3 resumption identities.
+It also allows implementations to more easily filter out unexpected or bad identities, and then to close inappropriate TLS connections.

 It is RECOMMENDED that implementations extend these rules with any additional validation which are found to be useful.
-For example, implementations and/or deployments could both generate PSK identities in a particular format for passing to client systems, and then also verify that any received identity matches that format.
-For example, a site could generate PSK identities which are composed of characters in the local language.
+For example, implementations and/or deployments could both generate PSK Identities in a particular format for passing to client systems, and then also verify that any received identity matches that format.
+For example, a site could generate PSK Identities which are composed of characters in the local language.
 The site could then reject identities which contain characters from other languages, even if those characters are valid UTF-8.

 The purpose of these rules is to help administrators and implementers more easily manage systems using TLS-PSK, while also minimizing complexity and protecting from potential attackers traffic.
 The rules follow a principle of "discard bad traffic quickly", which helps to improve system stability and performance.

 ## PSK and PSK Identity Sharing {#sharing}

-While administrators may desire to share PSKs and/or PSK identities across multiple systems, such usage is NOT RECOMMENDED.
+While administrators may desire to share PSKs and/or PSK Identities across multiple systems, such usage is NOT RECOMMENDED.
 Details of the possible attacks on reused PSKs are given in {{RFC9257, Section 4.1}}.

-Implementations MUST support the ability to configure a unique PSK and PSK identity for each possible client-server relationship.
+Implementations MUST support the ability to configure a unique PSK and PSK Identity for each possible client-server relationship.
 This configuration allows administrators desiring security to use unique PSKs for each such relationship.
 This configuration is also compatible with the practice of administrators who wish to re-use PSKs and PSK Identities where local policies permit.

-Implementations SHOULD warn administrators if the same PSK identity and/or PSK is used for multiple client-server relationships.
+Implementations SHOULD warn administrators if the same PSK Identity and/or PSK is used for multiple client-server relationships.

 ## PSK Lifetimes